LoveYouTenderly/LoveYouTenderly/README.md

 #### Aerix Data Analysts Developer Feb 1st 2023 ~ April 30th 2023 (Company account used https://github.com/AerixTenderly)
 - Doing data analysis of TMS data as part of the [Clean Factory Governmental Project](https://www.korea.kr/news/pressReleaseView.do?newsId=156435736)
   Identified Outliers
-  Found worker's tendency to check on Monday and disregard the rest.
+  Found the worker's tendency to check on Monday and disregard the rest.
-  Found SOx is more carefully audited compared to NOx Found overall correlation between dust, SOx, and NOx. [(Dust ⊃ NOx) & (NOx ∩ SOx)] // [(NOx ∩ SOx) ∉ Dust] as [SOx ∉ Dust] Made forecast model using LSTM and [Prophet](https://facebook.github.io/prophet/) Identified the reason of the hardship of making NOx forecast model
+  Found SOx is more carefully audited compared to NOx Found overall correlation between dust, SOx, and NOx. [(Dust ⊃ NOx) & (NOx ∩ SOx)] // [(NOx ∩ SOx) ∉ Dust] as [SOx ∉ Dust] Made forecast model using LSTM and [Prophet](https://facebook.github.io/prophet/) Identified the reason for the hardship of making the NOx forecast model
 - Grafana visualization using InfluxDB and Python via NUC
 - Successfully built and executed FFT analysis for the first time in the company from IoT MQTT device data.